Hot Desk Edition #1

 Featuring

-Alex Creece is a writer, poet, student, collage artist, and average kook living on Wadawurrung land.
-She also tinkers with other people’s poems as the Production Editor for Cordite Poetry Review.
-Alex was awarded a Write-ability Fellowship in 2019 and a Wheeler Centre Hot Desk Fellowship in 2020. ...
+Alex Creece is a writer, collage artist, and average kook living on Wadawurrung land.
+Alex works as the Online Editor for Archer Magazine and the Production Editor for Cordite Poetry Review.
+She’s also on the editorial committee for Sunder Journal.
+Alex has been awarded fellowships...
 Read more

 Georgia Kartas/Saint Jorge is a writer and performer whose work focuses on the radical occult and quantum physics.
 In collaboration with Thabani Tshuma, they co-host Thin Red Lines, a quarterly poetry showcase in Naarm.